runnynosepenguin/palaeo/content/posts/ebm1d.md

 ![[05_A-204.0_B-2.17_K-3.81_not icy.png]]

-With K = 3.74, the equilibrium temperatures show a similar pattern to the previous case.
+%% With K = 3.74, the equilibrium temperatures show a similar pattern to the previous case.
 The highest temperature occurs at the lowest latitude (2.0 degrees) with a value of 29.99$\degree$C, while the lowest temperature is observed at the highest latitude (82.0 degrees) with a value of -13.33$\degree$C. The equilibrium albedos also increase with latitudes and remain 0.62 for the three highest latitude bands, indicating a complete ice cover there.
 The solar flux values decrease with increasing latitude, as in the previous case.
 One thing we do need to notice here is that while the solar fluxes and equilibrium albedos are the same for both values of K, there are slight changes in the values of equilibrium temperatures, where for K = 3.74, we have a wider range of temperatures compared to K = 3.81.
 The highest temperature of the case K = 3.74 is higher than for K = 3.81 and the lowest temperature of K = 3.74 is also lower than for K = 3.81.
-This difference is obviously caused by how we calculated the equilibrium temperatures using the Stefan Boltzmann law.
+This difference is obviously caused by how we calculated the equilibrium temperatures using the [[Stefan-Boltzmann law|Stefan Boltzmann law]]. %%

 ## Different A and B values